Shikuku39/instagram_scraper/README.md

 ## Output

-Here's an example of the output when running the program:
-**Note**: In this example, the program takes an Instagram username as input, retrieves information about that user's profile, and displays it in the console.
+**Note**: In this example, the program accepts an Instagram username as input, retrieves information about the user's profile, and then displays it in the console.
+Here's an illustration of the program's output when it's executed:

 ``` Terminal
 Enter username: kingtenya39